open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### ForceFlush

-This method provides a way for the periodic exporting MetricReader so it can do as much as they could to collect and send the metrics.
+This method provides a way for the periodic exporting MetricReader so it can do as much as it could to collect and send the metrics.

 `ForceFlush` SHOULD collect metrics, call [`Export(batch)`](#exportbatch) and [`ForceFlush()`](#forceflush-2) on the configured